endo-do/PortfolioAnalyzer/README.md

     - ⚠️ **Important**: Change the admin password after first login!

 **That's it!** The application will automatically:
-- Set up the MySQL database
+- Set up the MySQL database with proper authentication
 - Create all tables and stored procedures
 - Insert default data
 - Start the web application

+> **💡 Note**: The first startup may take 2-3 minutes as MySQL initializes.
+This is normal and has been optimized to prevent authentication issues.

 #### 🛑 Stopping and Cleaning Up